azaj01/RecLM/README.md

-# RecLM: Recommendation Instruction Tuning with Large Language Models
+# RecLM: Recommendation Instruction Tuning

 <img src="./figures/RecLM_fig.png" style="zoom:100%;" />

-This is the codes and dataset for **RecLM** proposed in the paper **RecLM: Recommendation Instruction Tuning with Large Language Models.**
+This is the codes and dataset for **RecLM** proposed in the paper **RecLM: Recommendation Instruction Tuning**.

 ### Introduction